Matroid Secretary via Labeling Schemes: Graphic Matroids

 \subsection{Basic Algorithm and Auxiliary Digraph}

 Let $G'=(V',E')$ denote the input graph of the graphic MSP.
 For graphic matroids, we can implement Assumption~\ref{asm:copies} with the following construction.

 \begin{assumption} The input graph of our algorithm is the augmented graph $G=(V+w, E)$ with $E=E'\cup F$, where $w$ is a new node considered a {\it root} and $F$ is a collection of dummy edges consisting of an infinite number of parallel copies of the edges $\{wv\colon v\in V\}$.
-These dummy edges are put at the end of the value order. \end{assumption}
+These dummy edges have infinitesimal weight. \end{assumption}

 Recall that every edge $e$ in $E=E'\cup F$ picks its arrival time $t_e$ from the uniform distribution over $[0,1]$.
 Under Assumption~\ref{asm:graphic}, for every $t>0$, the set $E_t$ of all edges in $E=E'\cup F$ arriving in the interval $[0,t)$ has full rank $r=(|V+w|-1)=|V|$, and thus $\OPT(E_t)$ is a tree with vertex set $V+w$.